 One year later…

 Arboretum doesn’t come to the table often, especially with all the games that walk through the front door, but it comes in longer waves.
 We rarely play just one game, with a single endeavor quickly turning into a week of engagement.
 I’ve not found a game that creates the same highs and lows with such fluidity and ease.
 Our most common player count seems to be three.
 Even re-reading the review makes me want to pull it into our active stack.
+At this point you can grab a copy for less than $15 with relative ease.
+It’s worth every penny.
 These trees have earned a lasting place in the collection.